abm-covid-lux/abmlux/README.md

 Read the full text for details, but basically this means:
  * No commercial exploitation ([contact us](https://www.abmlux.org) for another license in this case);
- * You must re-publish the source if you modify the application;
+ * You must re-publish the source if you modify the application.

 We would like this work to be useful to non-profit and academic users without significant effort.
 If the license is an impediment to you using the work, please get in touch with us to discuss other licensing options.